octavenz/silverstripe-reoako/README.md

 #### Site config

-Adds a tab and field in thesite config to allow an admin to set the Reoako API key
+Adds a tab and field in the site config to allow an admin to set the Reoako API key

 ```
 SilverStripe\SiteConfig\SiteConfig: